agude/agude.github.io/_books/gun_with_occasional_music.md

 another genre.

 The mystery is a standard whodunit, with Metcalf trying to solve the murder of Dr. Stanhunt.
-Metcalf discovers an underworld where the gangster Phoneblum--- and his enforcer, an uplifted kangaroo---sell illegal drugs, run slavery prostitution rings, and kill freely.
+Metcalf discovers an underworld where the gangster Phoneblum---and his enforcer, an uplifted kangaroo---sell illegal drugs, run slavery prostitution rings, and kill freely.
 Wanting to put all the pieces together is enough to keep the reader going, but the mystery isn't itself the focus.
 Instead, what intrigued me the most was the world, but it was unfortunately